 Buying a home for the first time is exciting.
 However, investing in property also a huge financial commitment that you’ll want to take on armed with plenty of know how about the process, the possible pitfalls and the professionals you’re going to need to work with.

 How to get genned up?
 Easy!
-Our guide will set you on the right track.
+Our guide will set you on the right track – then visit our property pages for all the info you need on moving your purchase forward.

 1. Find out about mortgages